 8. Don't go beyond Bonjour

 Saying Bonjour everywhere you go whether it's in a lift or a doctor's surgery waiting room is nice.
 We appreciate it but now you can't stop there!
-You've started the small talk we need more or we get twitchy.
+You've started the small talk and we need more or we get twitchy.
 Just let us say something about the weather.
-Anything to fill the silence.

 9. Being honest